 The important thing is to ensure that our children understand that while the internet is an excellent resource it also poses dangers and risks.

-4. Explain the vastness of the internet and the fact that the people who use it are not always decent.
-Explain the importance of not talking to strangers, accepting follow requests from unknown people and talking privately to people, and how crucial it is to never send images or videos of yourself.
-While you don’t want to scare your child it is important that they know about predators and the dos and don'ts that will help protect them from these people.
+Explain that for various reasons people who use it are not always who they say they are.
+Explain the importance of not talking to strangers, accepting follow requests from unknown people, talking privately to people, and how crucial it is to never send images or videos of yourself.
+While you don’t want to scare your child it is important that they know about predators, and the dos and don'ts that will help protect them from these people.
 You wouldn't send them to the park or the shops without being sure they knew of the risks of crossing the road or talking to strangers: why is being online different?

-5. Screen use should have a limit regardless of age.
 While setting these parameters it is a good idea to explain to your children the reasons behind it.
-Too much screen use affects their mood, their quality of sleep, their performance at school, their participation in sports//activities and all of the friendships and relationships in their lives.
+Too much screen use can affect their mood, quality of sleep, performance at school, participation in sports//activities and all of the friendships and relationships in their lives.
 If a child understands that there is a “why” they might just accept it more willingly.
 A life with balance in all areas is the key.